 The Virginia Code allows for compliance offsets within a watershed plan, which could include off-site mitigation, compliance trading, or fee-in-lieu options.
 This flexibility results in increased cost-efficiency by prioritizing the most effective strategies for load reductions.
 Offsets must be achieved within the same HUC watershed.

 Allows properties to generate Stormwater Retention Credits for voluntary green infrastructure projects, which are then privately tradeable in an open market to meet regulatory requirements.
 1 SRC equals 1 gallon of retention for 1 year, and in 2016 these credits had an average price of $1.65.
 Outside of this market, an in-lieu fee can be paid to DOEE based on the same 1 gallon of retention annually.

 The locality must adopt a plan for a least 1 watershed draining into a locality, and the Plan must identify natural and constructed drainage systems & canals.

 Plans (addressing water quality, flooding, habitat, stream restoration, etc) at the watershed scale can qualify for CRS credit, and address a wide range of multiple benefits while allowing coordinated, multi-organizational action.
 Plan must manage future peak flows so they remain at or below present levels, and must manage runoff from all storms up to a 25-year event.
+Extra credit for plans that evaluate the impacts of sea level rise.
 Comprehensive Watershed-Based Planning is recommended in the Virginia Stormwater Guidance Manual to identify, prioritize and guide local and regional stormwater management programs and retrofits.